 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of October 2017, two Maryland institutions are members (listed here with its representative to the Council):
+As of April 2018, two Maryland institutions are members, listed here with their representatives to the Council: